curiousleo/agda-bigop/Proposal.rst

 Graph library for Agda
 ----------------------

-Agda is a purely functional dependently-typed programming language, based on Martin-Löf type theory, *cum* theorem proving environment.
-In Agda, theorems are expressed as types and proofs as terms inhabiting those types.

 The Agda standard library currently lacks a graph module.
 The purpose of this project is to implement and prove correct a number of standard graph algorithms like Dijkstra's.
 This will require me to:

 - Find a reasonably efficient purely functional representation for graphs.
 It should encode invariants as types so proofs can leverage Agda's type system to reason about graphs and graph algorithms;